Auto Accident Symptoms

 If you have any of these symptoms, then you should get examined immediately to determine how severe the problem is, how to fix it and if it was related to the accident.
-The longer you wait, the more scar tissue may form, the longer your recovery could take, or your condition may deteriorate into a life threatening emergency.
+More importantly, the longer you wait, the more scar tissue may form and the longer your recovery could take.
+Untreated, your condition may deteriorate into a life threatening emergency.
 Remember, the five most dangerous words: “Maybe it will go away.”
-If it doesn’t and becomes permanent, what are you going to tell yourself later in life as to why you never bothered to get checked out?
+However, if it doesn’t and becomes permanent, what are you going to tell yourself later in life as to why you never bothered to get checked out?

 Treatment Following an Accident:

 In my years of experience, I would say that most people know enough to go to Urgent Care or the Emergency Room if they are cut, bleeding or if they have a broken bone.
 However, there are other things you should think about.

 What most people forget to do is take pictures of their injuries.
 Why is this important, because if questions should arise later about your injuries, it is far better to have pictures and not need them, than to need them and discover that you never took any.
 Get pictures of you and the car.